PetitCoinCoin/advent-of-code/2025/comments.md

 I'm tired of me as I had a really silly mistake for day 8 part 1 (index error instead of using `math.prod`).
 By the time I fixed that, it was to get ready for the day... then part 2 was quite quick.
 Well, not the runtime (~4sec) but it's quick enough.
 I saw nice tricks to optimize the solution, that's interesting!
 Edit: updated to merge the circuits on the fly.
 It's way better.

 Wow day 9 part 2 wasn't easy.
 I really need to get some theory about polygons and how to detect if a point is inside it.
 This one would need some improvement.

+Day 10 part 2 took me the whole day, but I'm really happy with it, even though it's really slow (about 20min).
+I identified systems of equations, and new I already solved such with sympy for 2023, day 24.
+But I want to only use standard libraries, so I tried to build a solver on my own.
+Well, I did.
+It's inefficient, I already see several possible optimizations, but it works!
+And I got to use `itertools` and discovered `Fraction`!